German and English: Language Similarities & Differences

 daughter Tochter

-Some English and German vocabulary words which illustrate the (t→z) consonant shift :
+Some English and German vocabulary words that illustrate the (t→z) consonant shift:

 English German